Nevesgmd/nevesgmd/README.md

 💼 Currently working with DataOps and Data Science related projects in the industry.
 👯 I’m looking to collaborate with Python projects, especially if it can help other people.
-🌱 Learning everything that I can
+🌱 Learning new things everyday.
 ⚽ Hobbies: watching and playing soccer, surfing, painting, writing, listening to music and watching movies.
 🔭 Goals: fight social inequality in Brazil, create solutions that positively impact society, travel to as many countries as possible.
 <br>